Join Us For Worship

 First things first – are a pretty laid back group of people.
 We enjoy worship, we enjoy laughter, we enjoy visiting and learning about each other, and we enjoy God!

-We know that some of you may not be ready or able to gather in person, and that’s okay.
+We know that some are not be ready or able to gather in person, and that’s okay.
 We will continue to offer online worship and educational opportunities.

-As we resume in person gatherings, we are committed to providing a safe environment, especially while COVID-19 is still active in our community.
+We are committed to providing a safe environment, especially while COVID-19 is still active in our community.
 We do ask all people 5 years and older, unless there is a medical reason, to continue wearing masks for worship.

 - 18th St. Parking: This is our main lot for Sunday worship.
 You can enter off of 18th St. between F St. & G St. Handicapped spots are the first spots on the two outside aisles.